 In the 1980s, the federal government allowed private insurance companies to begin selling policies to cover those gaps.
 This was the Omnibus Reconciliation Act of 1980.
 Since then, Supplement policies have evolved and grown.
 Every policy is restricted by federal mandate, and contains the same coverages regardless of the company.

 According to Medicare.gov: “Insurance companies can only sell you a ‘standardized’ Medigap policy.
 Medigap policies must follow Federal and state laws.
 These laws protect you.
 The front of a Medigap policy must clearly identify it as ‘Medicare Supplement Insurance.”

 Government Made it Simpler to Cover Medicare Gaps

 Can you imagine reviewing all of the different plans offered by the various companies in the US?
 Regardless of company, Medigap plans will have the same coverages, with varying premiums and side benefits.
 The way companies deliver the policies, and perform customer service duties such as billing and claims also vary.
 Underwriting and target demographics may vary, too.
 Not every company will have every product in every state.
 Where you live makes a big difference on the options available.

 Clear?
 There’s more to the story.
-Each plan is designated by a letter code such as Plan A, B, C, F, G, Etc. Here are some of the plan details.
+Each plan is designated by a letter code such as Plan A, B, C, F, G, Etc.

 How are Medicare Supplement Plans Different?